Skip to contents

 • method: method to derive the upper and lower confidence limits.
 The default is "normal", specifying use of the normal distribution, with "tdist" as an alternative, specifying use of the t-distribution.
 The t-distribution is preferred for analyses with smaller sample sizes

 • ci: width of the confidence interval.
-The default is 0.95 (95% CI) with 0.90 (90% CI) as an alternative
+The default is 0.90 (90% CI), which is used in the bioequivalence criteria, with 0.95 (95% CI) as an alternative

 Step 3: Visualize the Power Law Regression